thebaldgeek/thebaldgeek.github.io/L-Band.md

 Trim the turns to exactly 7 and then drill the two large holes for the 3D frame, then mark and drill the bulkhead connector mount near the left hand side support - you go near the left side of the frame so you can run the first 2/3rds of the copper parallel to the base, this improves the match and lowers the SWR.
 Solder the copper pipe to the connector and you are done building the antenna.

    If don't have access to a 3D printer (try your local public library or 3D printing service) and would rather just buy a fully built and tested antenna I am selling them for $45 including shipping to mainland USA.
+Drop me an email if you would like to buy one. bmorchard at g mail dot com.
+If you are not in the USA and would like to buy one, drop me an email and we will do our best.
       <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/7turnhelixantennas.jpg" height="460">

    While it works Ok on its own, it really shines with a Nooelec L-Band low noise amplifier (LNA) mounted directly behind it.
 I buy my LNAs from Amazon.
 You can use Bias-T to power the amplifier or a micro USB power lead if your SDR device does not offer Bias-T as an option.